ahnpj/security-operations-workflows/threat-intelligence-and-enrichment/misp-ioc-enrichment-and-correlation/workflow-execution.md

 <summary><strong>▶ Environment & Platform</strong><br>
 </summary><br>

-Threat intelligence analysis was performed using MISP hosted within the BTL1 guided lab environment.
-MISP was accessed through a browser using a private lab IP address and authenticated using analyst credentials provided within the lab environment.
+Threat intelligence analysis was performed using MISP hosted within the environment.
+MISP was accessed through a browser using a private IP address and authenticated using analyst credentials provided within the environment.

 </details>